-Blake Lively Shares Emotional Post On Why She Attended The Women's March
+Blake Lively Shares Emotional Post On The Women's March

 Blake Lively wants the world to know why she is marching.

 On January 21, millions of women and allies across America — and the world — marched together in unity against the current anti-women social climate.

 Washington DC, New York, LA, Houston and a handful of other cities all welcomed a record-breaking amount of protestors hoping to spread a powerful message, which was specifically targeted at the Trump White House.